desinole/okr/approach.md

 - For collective objectives, assign key results to individuals
 - Promote opportunities for interpersonal/volunteer support for additional help on actions
 - Address issues around accountability and trust before rolling out OKRs

+## Sample OKR cycle

+Settings OKRs at company, team and individual levels

+1. 4-6 weeks before quarter: Leadership brainstorms top-line OKRs for company.
+2. 2 weeks before quarter: Communicate output of step 1 company-wide
+3. Start of quarter: Teams develop own OKRs to align with top-line OKRs
+4. 1 week after start of quarter: Individual employees share their own OKRs in 1-on-1 settings with manager to make sure they're aligned at the team and company level.
+5. Throughout quarter: Individual employees measure and share progress with regular check-ins with managers.
+This is a time to assess the progress and recalibrate, if needed.
+6. Before end of quarter: Individual employees score their OKRs, self assess and reflect on accomplishment.

+## Sample OKRs

+**Objective** Improve hosting service SLA to 4 nines **Key Result 1** Launch v4.1 hosting service by March 30 with updates for redundancy and stability **Key Result 2** 100ms response time for hosting platform **Key Result 3** 99.99% uptime
+**Key Result 4** Add regional redundancy